AhmedOsman101/Obsidian/src/College/Python/Sections/SectionTwo.md

 - **Runtime Errors**

   - Occur when **the code's syntax is correct**, but the **program does not run as expected** or encounters an issue during execution (program crashes).
-  - Example: Dividing by zero in a program.
+  - Example: Dividing by zero in a program or using undefined variables.
   - **Result**: The program stops unexpectedly.

 - **Logical/Semantic Errors**